Jabble/tamu-rdm-workshops/modules/research-data-lifecycle.md

 - Recognize that research data has a "lifetime" or "lifecycle."

 ## Introduction
 In this workshop series we will think about managing research data over time.
-Lifecycle diagrams provide an overview of how data are created and can be used over time.
+Lifecycle diagrams provide an overview of how data are created and used over time.
 We'll look at two lifecycles that inform this workshop series.

 ## Exercise: Draw the lifecycle of your data
-Let's say step one is finding or gathering your research data.
-Once you've gathered it, draw out the steps of what you'll do with your data over the course of your project, until you're "done."
-It's okay to have a few "big steps"
+Draw out steps in the life of your research data for a past, existing, or anticipated research project.

-*Students draw the research data lifecycle as they understand it, for their existing or expected research projects*
+Let's say step one is gathering your research data.
+Write out the steps of what you'll do with your data over the course of your project once you've gathered them, until you're "done" with the data.
+It's okay to have a few big steps.

 ## DataOne data lifecycle
 The DataONE data life cycle has eight components: